JUSTIVE/GPU-Cloth-Simulation/README.md

 LightGameObject|Directional Light is highly recommended MeshTopology|You can use all of MeshTopology types, but you should write your own shaders.
 The embedded two shaders use MeshTopology.Triangles.

+## Performance

+Since this project uses Unity engine and GPU computing, it runs on most platforms, even mobile in real-time.
+But the performance heavily depends on the size of the model's triangles which you want to make it collided

 ## Contact

-you can contact Minsang Kim via e-mail(ben399399@gmail.com).
+You can contact Minsang Kim via e-mail(ben399399@gmail.com).

 ## License